oit-ipbl/final_competition/README.md

 You need to deliver the medical supplies by Tello.

 The red city has a very large helipad.
 The blue town has a large helipad.
 The green village has a small helipad.
 You must deliver the medical supplies to each of these locations by autopiloting your tello.
-Save all the places of people
+Save all people all the places.

 ## Rules
 1. do not change speed